What Can I Recycle?

 QUESTION: Where can I recycle rechargeable batteries?

-Rechargeable batteries also can be recycled at Batteries Plus Bulb stores.
+Rechargeable batteries also can be recycled at Batteries Plus Bulbs stores.
 Call ahead to confirm what services are available.
 To find a store near you, visit Batteries Plus.

 QUESTION: Where can I properly dispose of or recycle my single-use batteries?